777quality/Hopin-QA-Challenge/README.md

 "Size: if # of Employees is less than or equal 100, size is Small; if greater then 10 and less then or equal 1000, Medium; otherwise, Big"
  I need to question this, and find out what Size is referring to, it would be assumed the text size.
 However, even in this case, Big, Medium and Small need to be defined.

+"When a customer doesn't have contact info, the message No contact info available should be presented."
+How is such an alert to be provided? where?
+Should the customer contact detail screen still load?

 ## Supporting Information